Boopyshoes/py4e/README.md

 # py4e
-Exercise from Python For Everyone
+Exercises from Python For Everyone